OpenDSA/OpenDSA/RST/en/PL/SLang1.rst

 More Practice with the Concrete Syntax of SLang 1
 -------------------------------------------------

-This problem will reinforce your mastery of the concrete syntax of SLang 1 by providing more intensive practice.
+The following problem will reinforce your mastery of the concrete syntax of SLang 1 by providing more intensive practice.
 To earn credit for it, you must complete this randomized problem correctly three times in a row.